Sixth Sunday of Easter (A)

 Second Reading 1 Peter 3:15-18

-Beloved: In your hearts reverence Christ as Lord.
-Always be prepared to make a defense to any one who calls you to account for the hope that is in you, yet do it with gentleness and reverence; and keep your conscience clear, so that, when you are abused, those who revile your good behavior in Christ may be put to shame.
-For it is better to suffer for doing right, if that should be God's will, than for doing wrong.
-For Christ also died for sins once for all, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit.
+In your hearts sanctify Christ as Lord.
+Always be ready to make your defence to anyone who demands from you an accounting for the hope that is in you; 16 yet do it with gentleness and reverence.
+Keep your conscience clear, so that, when you are maligned, those who abuse you for your good conduct in Christ may be put to shame.
+17 For it is better to suffer for doing good, if suffering should be God’s will, than to suffer for doing evil.
+18 For Christ also suffered for sins once for all, the righteous for the unrighteous, in order to bring you to God.
+He was put to death in the flesh, but made alive in the spirit.

 Gospel Acclamation